botaojia/pygame/README.md

 2. source code

-All python source code, images, sound resources are in the following folder [pcc/source](https://github.com/botaojia/pygame/tree/pencilJet/pcc/source).
+All python source code, images, sound resources are in [pcc/source](https://github.com/botaojia/pygame/tree/pencilJet/pcc/source).
 To run scripts, python and pygame need to be installed.
 Then execute [pencilJet.py](https://github.com/botaojia/pygame/blob/pencilJet/pcc/source/pencilJet.py).

 3. how to play